MurrellGroup/Rifraf.jl/docs/src/examples.md

 ## Command-line script

-Rifraf.jl also comes with a command-line script for processing many sets of reads at once.
+`scripts/rifraf.jl` is a command-line script for processing many sets of reads at once.
+Julia takes some time to start up, so this script is only recommended for long sequences or large numbers of reads.

 The `data` directory includes some example data for testing this script.
 The following command finds a consensus for each FASTQ file that matches the glob `input-reads-*.fastq` and writes them to `results.fasta`.

 ```